 - In accordance with applicable state law(s), the Academy will, as required, report to the appropriate professional board any substantial evidence that a licensed/certified professional has an active substance addictive disease for which they are diverting a controlled substance or is mentally or physically incompetent to carry out the duties of their license, regardless of whether or not the Professional Staff Member or Student is receiving treatment.

 - Any Professional Staff Members and Students who are convicted under a criminal drug statute for a violation of such statute will within five days of such conviction, notify the Human Resources Department.

 - Employee’s Responsibility

-- A Professional Staff Member and Student should notify his/her manager/supervisor when his/her physical or mental condition may affect the performance of duties or may jeopardize personal safety or the safety of others.
+- A Professional Staff Member and Student should notify their manager/supervisor when their physical or mental condition may affect the performance of duties or may jeopardize personal safety or the safety of others.